Bell Buckle Banquet Hall

 This museum serves as the permanent home in documenting the rich history of the Tennessee Walking Horse.
 Wartrace, Tennessee is known as “The Cradle of the Tennessee Walking Horse.”
 The museum showcases artifacts, documents and photographs which demonstrate the relevance of the breed.
 This museum allows the public an up close and personal view of these treasures.
 Group tours are welcome with advance reservations.

 In 1935, seven local horse trainers and breeders gathered to create the first walking horse association.
 The first year 208 horses were registered.
-This trail weaves through Southern Middle Tennessee featuring the burial place of “Strolling Jim” – the first World Grand Champion (buried on the grounds of the Walking Horse Hotel – Wartrace), The Tennessee Walking Horse National Museum - Wartrace, Celebration Grounds (Shelbyville), the Walking Horse Breeders’ and Exhibitors’ Association (Lewisburg), and various walking horse farms.
+This trail weaves through Southern Middle Tennessee featuring the burial place of “Strolling Jim” – the first World Grand Champion of The Celebration (buried on the grounds of the former Walking Horse Hotel – Wartrace), The Celebration Grounds (Shelbyville), the Walking Horse Breeders and Exhibitors Association (Lewisburg), and various walking horse farms.
+Several trail events are held throughout the year.

 7011 Main St